Serving Colorado Springs, CO

 How much can Colorado Springs homeowners get?

-Based on a median home value of $430,000 in the Colorado Springs area, a typical HECM borrower at current rates might access:
+Based on a median home value of $430,000 in the Colorado Springs area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65